 Fe Robinson UKCP, MBACP, Dip Clinical Supervision

-I am a UKCP Accredited and BACP Registered Psychotherapist experienced in working with private clients and in the NHS.
+I am a psychotherapist, EMDR therapist and clinical supervisor working with private clients.
+I hold UKCP Accreditation and am a BACP Registered Psychotherapist.
 I am here to help you increase your well-being and create your own life choices.

 Sometimes working out what kind of therapy you want, and who you want to see for it can be a daunting task.
 To help you, I've explained here the way I work and some of the reasons clients have come to see me in the past.

-Counselling enables you to work out what is happening for you at the moment and to find your own ways forward.
-You can expect my undivided attention to support you in making sense of what you need and want.
-I will creatively support you as you explore, navigate the challenges you are facing and, if you want to, begin to make changes to enhance your well-being.
-For some people it is enough in therapy to learn to cope with what they find challenging; for others therapy is about personal change and putting painful symptoms into the past.
+Counselling supports you in working out what is happening for you at the moment and in finding your own ways forward.
+You can expect my undivided attention to help you in making sense of what you need and want.
+I will creatively support you as you explore your current challenges and, if you want to, begin to make changes that leave you feeling better.
+For some people it is enough in therapy to learn to cope with what you find challenging; for others therapy is about personal change and putting painful symptoms into the past.
 People seek support not only to help them through emotional difficulties, but also to enrich and enliven the lives they lead.